-Here are a couple examples of forensic image comparison:
+Here are a couple examples of forensics image comparison:

 In order to accurately interpret the content of an image under examination, it is critical that the expert evaluates and recognizes the conditions and limitations that occurred during image capture, processing or editing.
 Every condition can impact the appearance of subjects or objects depicted.
 Important conditions to understand include, but are not limited to: